 Do you use a smartwatch in the backcountry?

-Many people probably wear a smartwatch when they enter backcountry fields.
-Among those I know, the Apple Watch is by far the most popular, while those who climb in any season tend to use Sunto or Garmin.
-I myself always use a Garmin smartwatch, both in my daily life and in the backcountry, but I haven't yet found the best way to use it.
-How do
+Many people wear smartwatches when venturing into backcountry areas, right?
+Among my acquaintances, the Apple Watch is by far the most popular, while those who hike year-round tend to use Suunto or Garmin.
+I myself use a Garmin smartwatch constantly, from everyday life to backcountry areas, but I still haven't found the best way to use it.
+How do other BC enthusiasts utilize their smartwatches?
+Smartwatches

 Q. Please tell me about Garmin wearable devices.

-initially introduced GPS positioning technology to navigation systems for airplane pilots.
-It then expanded into the marine field, working on fish finders and other products, and evolved from GPS positioning technology into technologies that utilize a variety of data.
-Today, this technology is incorporated into the Garmin wearable products that you see today, and has expanded into a variety of sports and fitness fields.
+Initially, they introduced GPS positioning technology to aircraft pilot navigation systems.
+They also expanded into the marine sector, developing fish finders and other products.
+Through this process, their GPS positioning technology evolved into various data utilization technologies, which are now incorporated into the Garmin wearable products you see today, and have expanded into various sports and fitness fields."

-, the data provided by the GPS and various sensors is merely data, and the true value of wearable devices lies in how they can be used by users to improve their daily conditioning and create conditions for optimal performance based on the data they have accumulated.
+However, the information provided by GPS and various sensors is merely data.
+The true value of wearable devices lies in how users can utilize the accumulated data to improve their daily conditioning and create the optimal conditions for peak performance.

-"We believe the true value of Garmin's wearable watches lies in their ability to help you perform at your optimum when you want to unleash your potential, using Garmin's unique 'Body Battery' which shows your body's remaining energy, as well as life log functions such as sleep tracking and exercise management functions,"
+"We believe the true value of Garmin wearable watches lies in enabling you to perform at your best when you want to, by utilizing Garmin's unique 'Body Battery' feature, which represents your body's remaining energy, as well as life logging functions such as sleep tracking and exercise management functions,"

 fēnix 8 Sapphire AMOLED | Flagship GPS Watch

-This is the flagship model "fēnix 8" recommended by Garmin Japan for backcountry users.
+This is the "fēnix 8," Garmin Japan's flagship model recommended for backcountry users.
 It

-boasts excellent visibility, battery life, and durability, making it tough enough to withstand the rigors of outdoor use.
-It's a perfect fit for rugby player Michael Leitch.
+boasts excellent visibility, battery life, and durability, making it tough enough to withstand the harsh conditions of outdoor use.
+It perfectly embodies the image of rugby player Michael Leitch.
 Its

-stylish design is also appealing, both in appearance and for everyday business use.
+stylish design is also appealing, as it looks perfectly natural even in everyday business settings.

 GARMIN

-A. "Garmin wearable watches can record over 100 different activities, from running and swimming to mountain climbing.
-Due to the wide variety of activities they can record, they are popular with athletes who combine various sports, such as triathletes and adventure racers.
+A. "Garmin wearable watches can record over 100 different activities, from running and swimming to mountaineering.
+Their wide range of activity capabilities makes them popular with athletes who combine various sports, such as triathletes and adventure racers.
+Backcountry

 ① Route tracking using highly accurate GPS